ramintheredmn/space-invaders/README.md

 # space-invaders
 The complete space invaders

-Only use for educatial goals.
+Only use for educational goals.

    GOOD LUCK